 What does it mean to have God be our vision as we consider gratitude?

 Have you ever admired a sunset, a flower, or a mountain range?
-Have you ever thrilled to a bird’s song, the smell of the sea breeze, or the tickle of a cool breeze on an oppressive day?
-Have you experienced these and then been so overcome with their beauty that you felt the need to express your delight?
+Have you ever thrilled to a bird’s song, the smell of the sea breeze, or the tickle of a cool wind on an sweltering day?
+Have you been so overcome with their beauty that you felt the need to express your delight?

 Humans seem to have a need for reciprocity; a need to respond when something happens to them.
 When a stranger says “hello”, a friend gives a compliment or an enemy makes a threat, we have a visceral urge to reply.
 Even when whatever happens to us is not caused by a person, we need to respond.
 We may gasp in response to a magnificent vista, we may wonder at the beauty of a flower, or we may quake in response to a haunting howl, but we always respond.